The strong amalgamation property into union

-We study theories which have the amalgamation property with the further requirement that the amalgamating structure can be taken over the set-theoretical union of the (images of the) structures to be amalgamated.
+We study theories with the amalgamation property and with the further requirement that the amalgamating structure can be taken over the set- theoretical union of the (images of the) structures to be amalgamated.
 This applies to any universal theory in a purely relational language and with AP, in particular, this is the case for partially ordered sets (henceforth \emph{posets}, for short), more generally, for structures with a binary relation satisfying any (fixed in advance) number of the following properties: transitivity, reflexivity, symmetry, antireflexivity, antisymmetry.
+See Proposition \ref{pu}.

 The advantage of AP over Union (APU) is that we can frequently merge different theories with APU, still obtaining a theory with APU, hence with AP.
-For example, this holds for theories with a pair of binary relations as above, possibly with the condition asserting that one relation is coarser than (i.e., contains) another.
+For example, this holds for theories with a pair of binary relations as above, possibly with the condition asserting that one relation is coarser than (i. e., contains) another.
+See Theorem \ref{due}.
 In general, the result fails when three relations are taken into account.

 On the other hand, we do have APU when all the relations under consideration are assumed to be transitive; this applies to an arbitrary number of relations.
 In particular, APU holds for any class of multiposets with any prescribed set of coarseness relations.
 With a few exceptions, APU is maintained when unary operations preserving one or more relations are added; in particular, all multiposets with operators have APU.
 See Theorems \ref{mul} and \ref{gen}.
 Many applications of APU are relatively simple, however, most of the results are really fine-tuned, in that, just weakening some assumption, counterexamples can be found, e.~g., Theorem \ref{lopp}(7), Examples \ref{exbin}, \ref{inf}(d), \ref{necess}, \ref{uneed}, \ref{1}, \ref{injbij}, \ref{exch} and Propositions \ref{div+}, \ref{dense}, \ref{bin}, \ref{rt}.